2004Scape/Client2/README.md

 # Client2

-This project is a complete source port of our [Client refactor](https://github.com/2004scape/Client) to TypeScript.
+This project is a comprehensive source port of our [Client refactor](https://github.com/2004scape/Client) to TypeScript.

 Local development should be done with: `npm run dev`